devDhrubo/climate-warriors/README.md

 # Waters on the Rise: A Climate Crisis Unveiled 🌊

+You can explore the project live here: [Waters on the Rise](https://climatewarriors-nasa.netlify.app/).

 **Waters on the Rise** is an interactive web platform designed to deliver real-time insights and tools for individuals, communities, and policymakers to combat the growing risk of climate-induced flooding.
 Our project focuses on visualizing scientific data, offering user-driven insights, and encouraging community participation to improve preparedness and response to flood events caused by climate change.

 ## 🌍 Key Features